aposteriori-sg/tutorials/courses/10 Arduino with mBlock/10 Intro/20 Arduino Uno.md

 ![AVRRISP - AVR in-system programmer](images/avrisp.png)

-* The need to be combined with external electronics like voltage regulators, oscilators, and capacitors in order to work properly
+* They need to be combined with external electronics like voltage regulators, oscilators, and capacitors in order to work properly

 ![](images/externals.png)